Pennsylvania Route 772: Lititz to Gap

 PA 772 leaves Lititz for Warwick Township again and heads southeast past a mix of homes and businesses, becoming Rothsville Road.
+The route reaches a roundabout with Clay Road/East 6th Street.
 The road winds east through woods parallel to Lititz Run before it turns northeast and crosses the stream and passes through a mix of fields and woods.
 The route heads east and runs through the community of Rothsville, where it passes homes along with a couple businesses.
 In Rothsville, PA 772 continues onto Newport Road and heads through more developed areas.
 The road turns southeast and runs through a mix of farms, woods, and residences.
 The route turns south and crosses Cocalico Creek into West Earl Township, where it heads through farmland and passes to the west of a couple warehouses.
 PA 772 continues into business areas and gains a center left-turn lane before it comes to an intersection with PA 272.
 Past this intersection, the road becomes a four-lane divided highway and reaches a partial cloverleaf interchange with the US 222 freeway.
 At this point, the route enters the Pennsylvania Dutch Country of eastern Lancaster County, which is home to many Amish farms.
 The route heads south as a two-lane undivided road and runs through the community of Brownstown, where it passes homes and a few businesses along State Street.
 PA 772 crosses the Conestoga River and runs through the residential community of Talmage, where it curves southeast.
 The road heads into agricultural areas with occasional homes, with the name changing to Glenbrook Road.
 The route turns south and passes through the community of Center Square, at which point it enters Upper Leacock Township.
 The road continues through rural land before heading into the community of Leacock, where it passes homes and a few businesses before coming to PA 23.